ssulivan11/tiny-project/README.md

 # tiny-project

-This is just a simple demo project messing with vite for the dev server and rollup as the bundler.
+This is just a simple demo project messing with [vite](https://github.com/vuejs/vite#bare-module-resolving) for the dev server, insanely fast server, no bundling and hmr.
+Also utilizing [parcel](https://github.com/parcel-bundler/parcel) as the bundler.